harlecin/hugo-site/content/post/azure-container-registry.md

 ```
 You should see a pop-up window asking for your username and password.

-> Note: Powershell Core v6.0.0 crashed when trying to open the login window, so I relied on the 'old' Powershell instead.
+> Note: Powershell Core v6.0.0 crashed when trying to open the login window, so I relied on the 'old' Windows Powershell instead.

 Now let's get our login credentials and save them to a variable:
 ```